onera/cwipi/doc/sphinx/source/index.rst

 **CWIPI** (Coupling With Interpolation Parallel Interface) is a C/C++ parallel coupling library under LGPL3 license.
 It allows fully parallel data exchanges based on distributed mesh definition.
 Those meshes are differently partitioned on several processes.
 Spatial interpolation is performed between non-coincident meshes on-the-fly.
-Arbitrary many codes can be coupled using this library.
+Arbitrarily many codes can be coupled using this library.
 The philosophy of CWIPI is to let the parallelism be fully transparent for the user.

 The library does not rely on a central coupling instance.
 The coupling is minimally invasive because it suffices